cfelde/re-frame-highcharts/README.md

     lein clean

-To create a production build run:
+To create a production build run (using Java 8):

     lein do clean, cljsbuild once min